pepper-craft/geo-calculation-toolkit-api-docs/detail/destination-coordinate-after-moving-a-certain-distance-toward-another-coordinate.md

 ![destination-coordinate-after-moving-a-certain-distance-toward-another-coordinate](./img/destination-coordinate-after-moving-a-certain-distance-toward-another-coordinate.png)

-This image shows how the API calculates a destination point reached by moving a certain distance from one coordinate toward another.
+This image illustrates how the API determines a new coordinate by moving a specific distance in the direction of another coordinate.

-- Point A is the starting coordinate.
+- A starting coordinate (point A) serves as the origin
-- Point B is the direction target.
+- A target coordinate (point B) defines the direction
-- A specific distance is measured from A toward B.
+- A fixed distance is applied along the straight path between A and B
-- Point C is the result — the geographic coordinate obtained after moving the given distance from A toward B on the Earth's surface.
+- The resulting coordinate (point C) lies on the line from A to B at the given distance

-The API returns the geographic coordinate reached by moving a specified distance from a starting point toward a target coordinate.
+The API returns the coordinate (point C) that results from moving the specified distance from the starting point toward the destination point.

 ---